 ★ Keep guests entertained and intrigued throughout the night.
 Think about creating surprise spaces such as lanterns leading to a hidden bar or to reveal a dancefloor or a bonfire for guests to gather around and make merry into the night.

-Evolve Events team have over nineteen years’ experience in production and summer event styling.
+Evolve Events team have over twenty years’ experience in production and summer event styling.
 The team is headed up by Gary Peters who has been voted as one of the most influential people in the events industry, listed on Event Magazine’s Top 100 Club.

 Our event services including venue finding, set design, styling and build, AV and lighting, stage management and sourcing entertainment and quality catering.

 We can help you find the perfect for venue for your Midsummer Night’s Dream Party – including a secret river garden – give us a call for our recommendations.